r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 ##### Mar 2018 - July 2019

-- Implemented a pedometer API that counts steps using velocity and calculates calories burned when a user was walking or running.
+- Implemented a module, which counts steps using velocity and calculates calories burned when a user was walking or running, with Android SDK.
-- Built a server of a mobile game, which standardizes the Django, Nginx, and PostgreSQL, in Ubuntu.
+- Built a server of a mobile game that standardizes the Django, Nginx, and PostgreSQL in Ubuntu.
 - Wrote the required shell scripts for the initial configuration and server APIs.
 - Deployed to beta-version using Docker Swarm.